Start your business

 In Colorado, making your new corporation official requires filing the Articles of Incorporation with the Secretary of State office.
 This process can only be completed online.
 Before you get to that point, and afterward, there are several other steps to consider.

-To simplify the process of forming a corporation in the state of Colorado, we’ve put together 10 easy steps to form your business:
+To simplify the process of forming a corporation in the state of Colorado, we’ve put together 10 steps to form your business:

 The board of directors oversees the operations of the business.
 The initial incorporators — those filing the Articles of Incorporation for the business — often appoint the initial board of directors.
 Afterward, the board is elected annually by shareholders (those who hold stock in the company — this can include the original incorporators).
+Find out more on directors definition.

 In Colorado, only a single incorporator is required, and only one member on the board is needed, although having more is generally advisable.

 Incorporators may be directors and also shareholders.
-In fact, a single person can start a corporation and hold all associated titles.
-But the three titles are associated with different roles within the company.
+In fact, a single person can start a corporation and hold all associated titles, but the three titles are associated with different roles within the company.

 The incorporators should appoint the initial board of directors before filing the Articles of Incorporation.
 Then, the appointed directors should meet to approve corporate bylaws, determine the share structure, and solidify other matters before filing.
 That way, your business starts on the right foot with plans clearly in place.

 A registered agent is the point of contact for anything legal having to do with the business.
-The registered agent has to be available during normal business hours and to receive any tax documents, legal forms, and so on that might be sent to the business.
+The registered agent has to be available during normal business hours to receive any tax documents, legal forms, and so on that might be sent to the business.

-You are required to name a registered agent when you file the Articles of Incorporation.
+You’re required to name a registered agent when you file the Articles of Incorporation.
 In Colorado, a registered agent must meet the following criteria:

 While Colorado allows you or even your business entity to be your registered agent, this isn’t typically advisable.
 You don’t want to face embarrassing situations with clients or customers by having legal papers served in your place of business, for example.